kuaizhiyan/PMTrack/readme.md

-# FARE: A Finer-grained and Fast Converging Appearance Representation Extractor in MOT

-This is an **anonymized repository** for ECCV2024, where all personal information is already hidden.
+# PM-Track: A Positional-Aware Multi-Scale Tracker for Multi-Object Tracking

-The core code of this project is in `./FARE/`.
+The core code of this project is in `./PMTrack/`.

 # Abstract